jsduenass/Stewart_Gough_platform_UNAL/readme.md

     <img src="media/imgs/DiamondPC104connections.png" alt="Diamond connections"/>
 </p>

 Comparing these pins with the connectors J7, J8 and J9 of the PC104 to STM32 board, the first 16 pins of the Diamond board are connected to J7, the next 16 to J8 and finally, J9 to the following 8. **When we received the platform, pins J7 and J8 were inverted**.
+The information of the drivers could not be found, we believe that the schematic is open source and the construction was at the Universidad Nacional de Colombia.

 <p align="center">
     <img src="media/imgs/schePC2STMBoard.png" alt="Schematic connectors PC104"/> <br/>